nubenetes/awesome-kubernetes/docs/cicd.md

 * [thinkinglabs.io: Feature Branching considered evil 🌟](https://thinkinglabs.io/talks/feature-branching-considered-evil.html)
 * [tripwire.com: Everything You Need to Know About CI/CD and Security](https://www.tripwire.com/state-of-security/devops/everything-need-to-know-about-ci-cd-security/)
 * [harness.io: CI/CD Pipeline: Everything You Need to Know 🌟](https://harness.io/blog/continuous-delivery/ci-cd-pipeline/)
+* [stackoverflow.blog: Fulfilling the promise of CI/CD 🌟](https://stackoverflow.blog/2021/01/19/fulfilling-the-promise-of-ci-cd/) When people say “CI/CD,” they are only talking about continuous integration.
+Nobody is talking about (or practicing) continuous deployment.
+AT ALL.
+It’s like we have all forgotten it exists.
+It's time to change that.

 ## Security in CI/CD
 * [CI Checks Are Not Enough: Combat Configuration Drift in Kubernetes Resources](https://thenewstack.io/ci-checks-are-not-enough-combat-configuration-drift-in-kubernetes-resources/)